 Inverted by the morally gray characters of Alan Moore.
 V (V for Vendetta) fights for "freedom" not in the form of a vague generality, but in the form of smashing the Norsefire regime and creating a state of anarchy that may or may not be an improvement.
 In Watchmen, Rorschach and Ozymandias, in very different ways and results, devote their entire lives to their ideals, at the cost of distancing themselves from the morality (and, in Rorschach's case, hygiene standards) of everyday folk.
 Ozymandias firmly believes that Utopia Justifies the Means and that a few million deaths to prevent the rest of the global population from dying is an acceptable sacrifice, while Rorschach believes that not even Utopia justifies the means, and that global extinction under the truth is better than peace through a lie.

-Spinning off from Prometheus comes the mini-series "Justice League: Cry for Justice" where, suddenly, every single major character becomes this.
+In the mini-series "Justice League: Cry for Justice", suddenly, every single major character becomes this.
 They spend the entire series demanding "justice" without ever bothering to define what it means or how it's different from what the other heroes are already doing.
 Their actions are also closer to that of another concept altogether.

 My Little Unicorn's supposed theme: Believing, is constantly being thrown about, however, it's message is ridiculously weak and vague.